iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify --local myremote password mypassword
   ```

-> The username, port, and password (may) contain sensitive user info.
-Therefore,
+> The username, and password (may) contain sensitive user info.
+Therefore, it's
-> it's safer to add them with the `--local` option, so they're written to a
+> safer to add them with the `--local` option, so they're written to a
 > Git-ignored config file.

 - `ask_password` - ask for a private key passphrase or a password to use when